markxroberts/docker2mqtt/README.md

   switch.HOMEASSISTANT_NAME_PREFIX_<container>_switch
 ```

 Data is published to the topics `<MQTT_TOPIC_PREFIX>/<container>_[status,started,created]` using JSON serialization.
-It will arrive whenever a change happens and takes the following form:
+It will be published whenever a change happens and takes the following form:

 ```yaml
 {